How to Create a Bootable USB for macOS Tahoe [Step-By-Step]

 3. In Disk Utility, select the target USB drive from the sidebar.
 Click the Erase button at the top.

-4. Type a name for the USB, choose Mac OS Extended (Journaled) format, and select GUID Partition Map scheme.
+4. Type a name for the USB, choose Mac OS Extended (Journaled) format, and select the GUID Partition Map scheme.

 5. Click Erase to format the USB.